Guidance

 Rationale

-There exists a diverse range of human economic activities and interactions with the natural environment.
-The apparent diversity results from the binding of interaction patterns to innumerable combinations of concrete entities, as actors, subjects or objects.
+There exists a diverse range of human economic activities and interactions with the natural and institutional environment.
+The diversity in the interactions results from wide range of events to which interactions respond, and through which interactions are mutually connected.

 Dictionary Scope

-The large variety of actors identified in the Actor Atlas, and the complexity of the contemporary society gives rise to a large variety of interaction (patterns).
+The large variety of actors identified in the Actor Atlas, and the complexity of the contemporary society gives rise to a large variety of interaction (patterns) and events connecting them.

-The focus in the dictionary is on interactions that involve durable content actants, as addressed in the Actant Dictionary.
+The focus in the dictionary is on interactions that respond to specific events and involve durable content actants, as addressed in the Actant Dictionary.

 These categories of interactions are included in the dictionary: